-For CEOs: Are you keeping the board appropriately informed and bendar appropriately informed and the control of the co holding information and side-stepping them when tensions arise, thereby weak-ening accountability?
+For CEOs: Are you keeping the board appropriately informed and engaged as strategic partners, or withholding information and side-stepping them when tensions arise, thereby weak-ening accountability?
 For shareholders and stakeholders:

 GOOD governance requires clear roles and mutual trust.
 The board oversees strategy; the CEO manages operations. | Al Lab ing that companies and institutions truly serve their stakeholders.
 Every boardroom should regularly ask itself: Is our leadership triangle aligned in purpose and trust?
 The answer will inevitably reveal whether the organ-isation is primed for enduring trust and performance, or whether a governance reckoning lies ahead.